lmagyar/prim-ctrl/README.md

 Output: even when -b option is not used, the script will output 'connected=(local|remote)', what you can use to determine whether to use -a option for the prim-sync script

 positional arguments:
-  automate-account                 your Google account email you set up in the Automate flow's first Set variable block's Value field automate-device                  the device name you can see at the Automate flow's Cloud receive block's This device field automate-tokenfile               filename containing Automates's Secret that located under your .secrets folder
+  automate-account                 your Google account email you set up in the Automate flow's 2nd block's (Set variable google_account to...)
+Value field automate-device                  the device name you can see at the Automate flow's Cloud receive block's This device field automate-tokenfile               filename containing Automates's Secret that located under your .secrets folder
-                                   (generated on https://llamalab.com/automate/cloud, use the same Google account you set up on the Cloud receive block) server-name                      the Servername configuration option from Primitive FTPd app keyfile                          private SSH key filename located under your .ssh folder, see the documentation of prim-sync for more details
+                                   (generated on https://llamalab.com/automate/cloud, use the same Google account you set the automate_account option to)
+                                   Note: if the account you use to send messages is different from the automate_account option, set it up in the Automate flow's 3rd block's (Set variable other_managing_accounts to...)
+Value field server-name                      the Servername configuration option from Primitive FTPd app keyfile                          private SSH key filename located under your .ssh folder, see the documentation of prim-sync for more details